What is the application deadline?

 I have an undergraduate degree in sound, not music.
 Could I be a candidate for the program?

-I’m a self-taught musician with my own studio, but don’t have an undergraduate degree.
+I am a self-taught musician with my own studio, but do not have an undergraduate degree.
 Should I apply for the program?

 Columbia’s graduate programs require an undergraduate degree from an accredited college or university, and an earned cumulative grade point average of 3.0 or better (on a 4-point scale).
 However, we recognize that many of the finest screen composers are self-taught musicians.
 If your degree is in a field related to screen composition, such as drama, film, or television, you may be considered, subject to the terms above.